hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 # Using `ResourceData`

-When working with the `Create`, `Read`, `Update`, `Destroy`, and `Exists` methods on your Provider, it’s almost impossible to not run into `ResourceData`.
-It’s a type that is used all over, so it’s important to understand it.
-But `ResourceData` can also be tricky, because it’s not abstracting a single logical concept in Terraform.
+When working with the `Create`, `Read`, `Update`, `Destroy`, and `Exists` methods on your Provider, it's almost impossible to not run into `ResourceData`.
+It's a type that is used all over, so it's important to understand it.
+But `ResourceData` can also be tricky, because it's not abstracting a single logical concept in Terraform.

 ## How to Conceptualise `ResourceData`

-The most useful way to think of `ResourceData` is not as a placeholder for any one concept in Terraform—it’s not just information about the config or the state, for example—but as the desired state of an object.
+The most useful way to think of `ResourceData` is not as a placeholder for any one concept in Terraform—it's not just information about the config or the state, for example—but as the desired state of an object.
 If you think of Terraform as the convergence of your config file and your infrastructure, `ResourceData` is how you express  that understanding of what your